MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-twilio.md

 ms.prod: bot-framework
 ms.date:
 ms.reviewer:
 ---

 # Connect a bot to Twilio

-Configure a bot to communicate using the Twilio cloud communication platform.
+To configure a bot to communicate using the Twilio cloud communication platform, complete the steps described in this article.

 ## Log in to or create a Twilio account for sending and receiving SMS messages